Feel free to contact us on firstname.lastname@example.org

 - Therapeutic approaches when working with survivors of torture and clients with complex trauma

 - Working with interpreters in a clinical setting

-- Interviewing skills when working with victims of extreme trauma (for non-clinicians)
+- Interviewing skills for non-clinicians working with victims of extreme trauma

 - The power of groups when working with survivors of torture